openscript-ch/git-moodle-bridge/README.md

 Moodle is one of the most popular learning management systems.
 The goal if this project is, to steer the content of a Moodle course via Markdown files.

+## Development

+There is a preconfigured development environment, which contains a Moodle installation and SMTP server for testing.